-This Quarterly Report on Form 10-Q is for the three and six months endedJune 30, 2006.
-This Quarterly Report modifies and supersedes documents filed before this Quarterly Report.
+This quarterly report on Form 10-Q is for the three and nine months ended September 30, 2006.
+This quarterly report modifies and supersedes documents filed before this quarterly report.
 The SEC allows us to "incorporate by reference" information that we file with them, which means that we can disclose important information to you by referring you directly to those documents.
-Information incorporated by reference is considered to be part of this Quarterly Report.
-In addition, certain information that we file with the SECin the future will automatically update and supersede information contained in this Quarterly Report.
+Information incorporated by reference is considered to be part of this quarterly report.
+In addition, certain information that we file with the SEC in the future will automatically update and supersede information contained in this quarterly report.

-You should carefully review the information contained in this Quarterly Report and particularly consider any risk factors that we set forth in this Quarterly Report and in other reports or documents that we file from time to time with the SEC.
-In this Quarterly Report, we state our beliefs of future eventsand of our future financial performance.
+You should carefully review the information contained in this quarterly report and particularly consider any risk factors that we set forth in this quarterly report and in other reports or documents that we file from time to time with the SEC.
+In this quarterly report, we state our beliefs of future events and of our future financial performance.
 In some cases, you can identify these so-called "forward-looking statements" by words such as "may," "will," "should," "expects," "plans," "anticipates," "believes," "estimates," "predicts," "potential," or "continue," or the negative of those words, and other comparable words.
 You should be aware that those statements are only our predictions.
 In evaluating those statements, you should specifically consider various factors, including the risks outlined below.
 Actual events or our actual results may differ materially from any of our forward-looking statements.
+Except as required by law, we disclaim any obligation to update forward looking statements to reflect events or circumstances after the date of this report.